Council of Castile: Charles I of Habsburg: Revolt and reform

 Thirty years later, in 1555, the Council of Italy was formed, yet another offspring of the Council of Castile.
 Guttinara also saw the establishment of the Consejo de la Cámara de Castilla, composed of three or four trusted members of the Council who had power to deal with unpopular or secret issues.

 Post Charles I: Prominence and decline

 The Royal Council came to prominence again during the minority of Charles II of Spain from 1665 to 1675–1677 in which his mother, Mariana of Austria, acted as regent.
+In 1697, Andrés de Medrano, 2nd Count of Torrubia, was appointed Dean of the Royal Council of Castile.
 After Philip V of Spain became the first Bourbon king in 1700, the Nueva Planta decrees approved between 1707 and 1716 abolished the autonomy of the former Crown of Aragon and centralised power in Madrid.
 The council also played a prominent role under Charles III and Charles IV of Spain, before being abolished in 1812 by the Cortes of Cádiz.
-Restored in 1814 by Ferdinand VII of Spain, it was finally dissolved in 1834 by Isabel II.
+Restored in 1814 by Ferdinand VII of Spain, it was finally dissolved in 1834 by Isabella II.